-We will not consider behaviour which results from different lifestyles or which may not be considered unreasonable by most people as anti-social behaviour.
-However, if it is excessive or is having a harmful effect on a person then we may assess the matter further.
-Such behaviour can include
+We will not consider behaviour which results from different lifestyles, or which may not be considered unreasonable by most people, as anti-social behaviour.
+However, if it is excessive or is having a harmful effect on a person then we may assess the matter further and consider enforcement action.
+Behaviour not considered to be ASB can include: